 Candidates invited to interview will participate in the following process:

-- An interview with a panel typically comprised of the Director of the Hampshire SCITT Partnership and a subject specialist
+- An interview with a panel typically comprised of the Director of the Hampshire SCITT Partnership and a subject or phase specialist

 - A subject knowledge task to assess the candidate’s subject knowledge against the requirements of the school curriculum (for Secondary applicants)